 Are You Confused About Muscle Confusion?

-If you know and love CrossFit, you probably already have a good idea of what muscle confusion is and how it is beneficial to your workout.
+If you know and love Functional Fitness, you probably already have a good idea of what muscle confusion is and how it is beneficial to your workout.

 And in case you’re really green (and eager!), here’s a quick refresher:

-CrossFit is a specific method of training that is designed to be more of a lifestyle than simply a workout.
+Functional Fitness is a specific method of training that is designed to be more of a lifestyle than simply a workout.
 Promoting efficient, functional exercise and healthy eating habits.
-CrossFit is not only a form of exercise, it’s a community, and everyone involved is welcoming to those of all levels of experience.
+Functional Fitness is not only a form of exercise, it’s a community, and everyone involved is welcoming to those of all levels of experience.

-The second thing you’ll notice is that your CrossFit training program will seem different every day!
+The second thing you’ll notice is that your Functional Fitness training program will seem different every day!
 Don’t get fooled, though.
 WODs adhere to categorical planning, providing a constant variation and focusing on compound movements in high intensity.

-Providing constant variation of functional movements through your daily workout allows athletes to maximize the efficiency of their workouts, providing the most possible benefit to individuals pursuing CrossFit as an activity.
+Providing constant variation of functional movements through your daily workout allows athletes to maximize the efficiency of their workouts, providing the most possible benefit to individuals pursuing Functional Fitness as an activity.

-There are three segments of movements in CrossFit workouts:
+There are three segments of movements in Functional Fitness workouts:

 1. Monostructural - metabolic conditioning (cardio)